 While White students continued to earn the majority of graduate-level credentials in 2016, their total share of all completions declined from 69.5 percent in 1996 to 51.8 percent—a 17.7 percentage point decrease.
-Black, Hispanic, and international students each saw an increase of about 4 percentage points in their representation among all graduate credentials earned between 1996 and 2016.
-This growth has resulted in an increase of over 69,000 Black graduates, an increase of over 54,000 Hispanic graduates, and an increase of over 102,000 international graduates during this 20-year period.
+Black or African American, Hispanic or Latino, and international students each saw an increase of about 4 percentage points in their representation among all graduate credentials earned between 1996 and 2016.
+This growth has resulted in an increase of over 69,000 Black or African American graduates, an increase of over 54,000 Hispanic or Latino graduates, and an increase of over 102,000 international graduates during this 20-year period.

 U.S. Department of Education, Integrated Postsecondary Education Data System, 1996 and 2016